Creit-Tech/Stellar-Wallets-Kit/README.md

 });
 ```

+> The `allowAllModules()` function doesn't import those modules where you need to provide a configuration (like WalletConnect), you will need to add them manually so check the folder `src/modules` to know all the available modules.

 If you want to specify only the wallets you want to support, you can start the kit with only those by sending the modules to the constructor like this:

 ```typescript